keu/docs/tutorials/astro-python-sdk.md

     # saving the output into a temporary table referenced by the Table instance `joined_data`
     joined_data = join_orders_customers(filter_orders(orders_data), customers_table)

-    # Merge the joined data into our reporting table, based on the order_id .
+    # Merge the joined data into the reporting table based on the order_id.
-    # If there's a conflict in the customer_id or customer_name then use the ones from
+    # If there's a conflict in the customer_id or customer_name, then use the ones from
     # the joined data
     reporting_table = aql.merge(
         target_table=Table(